- Home

 Learn more about:

-Fertility issues may become a source of unspoken tension between partners.
+Fertility issues may cause conflict between partners.
+Some partners are very supportive, while others avoid talking about it.
 If your partner is unwilling to talk about fertility, you might feel like you’re coping alone or making all the decisions.
 It can also be challenging if you and your partner disagree about what to do and focus on different outcomes.
-Seeing a fertility counsellor can help you cope with and talk about these issues.
+Seeing a fertility counsellor can help you talk about these issues and develop strategies to manage conflict.

 Sexuality and intimacy

+Fertility concerns may affect how you feel about your body (body image).
+You may feel that your body has “let you down”.
 It will take time to accept any physical and emotional changes.
 It may be helpful to:

 - think about what used to get you sexually aroused and explore if it still does